Atlantic Coast and Inner Shelf

-David E. Krantz, C. Hobbs, and Geoffrey L. Wikel
+David E. Krantz, Carl H. Hobbs III, and Geoffrey L. Wikel

 The continental margin of Virginia, and of North America more broadly, is the physical transition from the high elevation of the continent to the low of the ocean basin.
 This transition was created as rifting pulled apart the ancient supercontinent Pangaea to create the Atlantic Ocean basin.
 Tectonic forces fractured and stretched the bedrock to create a stair-step ramp that subsequently would be mantled with sediment built up by erosion and transport off the continent.